kekscom/osmbuildings/README.md

 What it does:

-- reads height and footprint polygons from PostGIS.
+- reads height and footprint polygons from PostGIS
 - turns height into a number if needed
 - swaps lat/lon of polygons if needed
 - creates a mysql dump file